 The study of history educates students to become global citizens engaged with the world around them and sensitive to our ties to the past, as students cultivate an understanding of both familiar and unfamiliar pasts and cultures in all their complexity.
 Historical perspective provides insight into the sequence of events, into the interconnections among peoples and societies, into the relationship among events at diverse times and places, and into the dynamism of structures and beliefs that can otherwise appear natural, fixed, or predetermined.

-Wondering what you're going to do with your degree in History?
 The American Historical Association gives a great answer -- you can do whatever you want to do, especially if you know how to explain to potential employers what your History degree means.
 Read more here.

 2015 Undergraduate Research Symposium